Q+A-What's at stake in U.N. arms trade treaty negotiations?

 If the conference fails to agree to a treaty because it cannot reach the required consensus, delegates say they can put it to a vote in the U.N.
 General Assembly to rescue it.
 Either way, if a treaty is approved, national legislatures will need to ratify it.

+If approved on Thursday, the treaty will enter into force 90 days after the 50th signatory ratifies it.

 - Ammunition.
-Most countries and rights groups want ammunition to be covered comprehensively in the treaty.
-Exports of ammunition are covered in the draft treaty but not imports.
+Most countries and rights groups wanted ammunition to be covered comprehensively in the treaty.
+Exports of ammunition are covered in the draft treaty, but not imports.
 The United States has said it opposes inclusion of ammunition.

-- Self-defense.
-Some delegations are insisting that the draft include more language on the right of countries to legitimate self-defense.
-That is because some major arms-importing states, especially in the Middle East, have expressed concern that their ability to import weapons could suffer if the treaty comes into force.

-- Risk of diversion.
-Some countries want the risk of diversion of weapons to unintended recipients, such as rebel groups or governments under a U.N. arms embargo, to be a criterion for refusing to grant an export license.
+Rights groups say coverage of ammunition is inadequate.

 - “Overriding.”
 The current draft says that arms exports should be canceled if there is an “overriding” risk that they could be used in human rights violations.
-Some countries have suggested that a better threshold would be if there is a “substantial” risk involved.
+Some countries wanted a lower threshold, suggesting a “substantial” risk.

 - Exemptions.
-There are a number of scenarios under which arms deals would be exempt in the current draft, such as defense cooperation agreements - something India wanted - and gifts and loans of weapons.
-Supporters of a tough treaty call them loopholes and want them removed.
+There is clause for certain arms deals, known as defense cooperation agreements, to be exempt from the treaty.
+Several delegates described this as the “India clause,” because it was something India pushed hard for.
+Rights groups and many delegations dislike the “India clause.”

+- Amendments.
+Some countries wanted a requirement of unanimity to amend the treaty, but others said that would make amendments impossible.
+The new draft treaty says it can first be amended six years after it enters into force.
+After that, it can be amended every three years with a three-quarters vote of parties to the treaty if consensus cannot be achieved.